tpaivaa/internetspeedtest/README.md

 Test internetspeed and log to influxdb

 # requirements
-> Git and Python is needed!
+> Git and Python and pip is needed!
 Recommend Python3

+# on ubuntu and other debian variants I believe you can do:
+> sudo apt install python3-pip -Y

 ```
 pip3 install Influxdb